horaklukas/modeler/README.md

 * create system of counting best point to connect relation

 ### Relation
-* create new object - relationship between tables
+* <s>create new object - relationship between tables</s>
 * cancel creating of relation if second point not defined
+* fix the problem of uncomplete relation when table is at bottom of canvas
+* get the relation between tables broken instead of straight

 ### Model
 * <s>create object that holds actual model - its table and relations</s>